mariusfrinken/slogviz/README.rst

 SLogVIZ is also able to evaluate log file entries against correlation rules written in Python.

 For this purpose, a correlation rule needs to be defined as a function in a file named ``rules.py`` inside the current working directory.
-SLogVIZ comes with a sample file of this type in the ``testfiles`` directory, please refer to its documentation for further instructions on how to write correlation rules.
+SLogVIZ comes with a sample file of this type in the ``testfiles`` directory, please refer to the documentation of this file for further instructions on how to write correlation rules.

 Once such a file is present, simply execute SLogVIZ with the files you want to correlate and choose option 8 in the main loop.